Identifying those at risk

 Psychosocial risk assessment

-Psychosocial risk factors are identified by asking a series of questions.
+Asking a series of questions can identify psychosocial risk.
 This enquiry aims to identify psychosocial risk factors without detracting from the normal experiences of pregnancy and motherhood or highlighting the potential for depression and related disorders to occur in the perinatal period.

 When to assess for psychosocial risk